Meghanachowdhary/QST_week2_assignment/docs/replication_guide.md

 ## Step 3: Model Training

-The model is trained using a Transformer-based architecture implemented in `src/train.py`.
+The model is trained using a Transformer based architecture implemented in `src/train.py`.

 During training, the model learns to reconstruct density matrices from